-Continue the crisis that traditional information technology accounts for over half of the market in 2012 and closes at -4.0%, TLC showed a decline of 3.5%.
+Continue the crisis that traditional information technology accounts for over half of the market and close to -4.0% in 2012; TLC showed a decline of 3.5%.
 But in the Global Digital Market growing segments related to the web and to mobile, both as infrastructure: +69.1% tablet, smartphone +38.9%, +31.9% Smart TV, Internet of things +18%, eReader + 16.5%, as that contained 7.2% of which e-book +84.6%, +29% music, publishing online +13.4%, +2.4% and software application solutions.
 These are the key findings from the presentation anticipation of Assinform report for the year 2013 related to the ICT market Italian and continental.

-If the scenario remains unchanged, in 2013 the Global Digital Market is expected to fall -3.6% and It's - 5.8%, and if action is taken to initiate a structural change of the framework: Digital Agenda, delayed payments PA, corporate loans, tax credits, incentives for innovation, the GDM will start reversing at -1.5%.
-Internet, mobile, economics of social networks are quickly transforming the world, pushing investment to open up new technological horizons and applications, creating new opportunities for growth in those countries, those sectors of the economy, those businesses that accept the challenge of change through digital innovation.
+If the scenario remains unchanged, in 2013 the Global Digital Market is expected to fall -3.6% and It's - 5.8%; if action is taken to initiate a structural change of the framework: Digital Agenda, delayed payments of the PA, corporate loans, tax credits, incentives for innovation, the GDM will start reversing at -1.5%.
+Internet, mobile, the 'economics of social networks are rapidly transforming the world, pushing investments to open new horizons in technology and applications, creating new opportunities for growth in those countries, those sectors of the economy, those businesses that accept the challenge of change through digital innovation.
 Even in Italy the pressure of technological change is producing positive effects on segments related to the web and to mobile.
 Development of digital content and online advertising, the software segment and new ICT solutions, music and publishing online, the boom of smartphones, eReaders and tablets and innovative services associated with them, show not only that these segments are not affected of the crisis, but they are already in the Italian economy, growing on average by 7.5% and contributing to significant changes in consumption patterns and business.
-But what is happening in a national context still very sensitive to innovation, where an undertaking any new investment represents a real hazard, so that best practices are not isolated phenomena and acquire the necessary size to affect the negative trends and to compensate for the crisis of IT mainstream.
+But what is happening in a national context still very sensitive to innovation, in which an undertaking any new investment represents a real hazard, so that best practices are not isolated phenomena and acquire the necessary size to affect the negative trends and to compensate for the crisis in the IT mainstream.